 Do not accelerate suddenly after stopping at a red light.

-Many people, after stopping at a red light, often suddenly turn on the gas to speed up.
-However, this is an action that causes the car to consume several times more fuel than normal.
+Many people, after stopping at a red light, often suddenly accelerate to make the car move forward.
+However, this action causes the car to consume several times more fuel than normal.

-So to save fuel, after the red light is over you should accelerate slowly and shift gears smoothly.
+So to save fuel, after the red light you should accelerate slowly and shift gears smoothly.

 Regular vehicle maintenance